digital-asset/docs.daml.com/docs/2.7.0/docs/tools/sandbox.rst

 .. warning::

   For testing purposes only, you can also specify a shared secret.
-In that case, the sandbox will expect all tokens to be signed with HMAC256 with the given plaintext secret.
+In that case, the Sandbox expects all tokens to be signed with HMAC256 with the given plaintext secret.
 This is not considered safe for production.

 .. code-block:: none